Z3NOX/nextcloud_backup/README.md

 ```
 and a list of directories already existant on your nextcloud should pop up.
 If this is the case, everything works as it should.

+> **TIP:** Use a password to keep your rclone configuration save.
+Do this by typing `s` to `rclone config`.
+This way you have to enter the password before using rclone.
+This might seem tedious but in this scenario nobody with bare access to your local user can simply alter the contents of your cloud.
+In a later step of the automatization we can store the password in a environment variable `RCLONE_CONFIG_PASS` to provide it behind-the-scenes to rclone.

 In the same manner you could add more and different webspace options to your rclone config.